withastro/docs/src/pages/en/guides/images.md

 ### `<Image />`

-Astro's [`<Image />` component](/en/guides/integrations-guide/image/#image-) allows you to optimize a single image and specify width, height and/or aspect ratio.
+Astro's [`<Image />` component](/en/guides/integrations-guide/image/#image-) allows you to optimize a single image and specify width, height, and/or aspect ratio.
 You can even transform your image to a particular output format, which can be used to avoid checking the file type of remote images.

 This component is useful for images where you want to keep a consistent size across displays, or closely control the quality of an image (e.g. logos).